 Established in 1882 through a joint partnership between the Churches of God, General Conference and the city of Findlay, the University is known not only for science, health professions, animal science and equestrian studies programs, but also for cultivating the next generation of business leaders, educators and innovative thinkers through a dedication to experiential learning, both in and outside of the classroom.

-More than 4,100 students from approximately 35 countries are enrolled at Findlay.
+More than 3,800 students from approximately 35 countries are enrolled at Findlay.
 Approximately 1,250 students live on campus in University housing.
-With an international student population of more than 400, Findlay's campus offers global experiences to students from all over the world.
+With an international student population of nearly 400, Findlay's campus offers global experiences to students from all over the world.
 In addition, our faculty and staff strive to create a supportive community in which our students grow and find their path to a meaningful life and productive career.

 The University of Findlay encompasses 350 acres, including its 75-acre main campus and several off-campus facilities.